vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 folgenden: ‘Gott Savitar soll dein Gebein in den Schoß der Mutter ausstreuen, O Erde, sei du gunstig ihm’ ( ¨ op. cit. §102). . . .
 Die Knochen sollen jetzt so auseinan der gelegt werden, dass eine menschliche Gestalt hergestelllt wird (op. cit. §103).. . .
 Der Aschenkrug wird darauf vernichtet (op. cit. §105). . . . .
 Die eigentliche Schich tung kann jetzt einen Anfang nehmen (op. cit. §107).. . .
-Jetzt ist die citi mittelst der ‘raumfullenden’ Ziegel zur erforderlichen H ¨ ¨ohe aufzuschichteṇIhre Anzahl ist abh¨angig von der Gr¨oße, die man der citi geben will; meistens ist die Gesammtzahl der Ziegel tausend (op. cit. §112).
+Jetzt ist die citi mittelst der ‘raumfullenden’ Ziegel zur erforderlichen H ¨ ¨ohe aufzuschichteṇIhre Anzahl ist abhängig von der Gr¨oße, die man der citi geben will; meistens ist die Gesammtzahl der Ziegel tausend (op. cit. §112).
 20

 Despite the attention paid to these barrows (citi) in the Kalpaśāstra, we, pace Giuseppe de Marco, find little hard evidence that this Vedic tradition was continued in historic times in classical North India.
 Disposal of the remains in holy water (tīrtha)—be it the ashes/bones, or the body as a whole (as in the case of ascetics)—seems to have replaced the older practices of inhumation and exposure.
 21 This tallies with the virtual absence in the Mahābhārata of any reference to the erection of monuments to the dead, apart from the quoted passage regarding the alleged worship of eḍūkas.22